-We will have an information point close to the finish line.
-This will contain all the race information, swim starts and race results.
+We will have information available close to the finish line, this will contain all the race information, swim starts and race results.
 Any changes to any aspect of the race will be posted on the board.

 Coffee, tea, soft drinks and food will be available from onsite caterers on the day.

 Parking close to race HQ is very limited.
 Those who are able to park nearby are asked to be considerate of local residents.
 Athletes are recommended to use one of the nearby car parks.
 West End (Berkeley Place) car park is situated a short (10 minute) walk away from the race venue.
-This car park is operated by Bristol City Council and users are able to park all day on Sunday for a flat fee of £1.60.
+This car park is operated by Bristol City Council and users are able to park all day on Sunday.
 The car park has over 700 spaces.
 Athletes should note that West End is at the top of a hill (Jacobs Wells Road).
 Alternatively Millennium Square car park (500 spaces) is located slightly further away (10-15 minute walk) and athletes can walk along the riverside to the race venue.
-Charges for this car park start from £2 per hour.
+Charges apply.

 Results will be on display at the information point as they are issued.

 Presentations of prizes will be made on the day.
 Please stay for the presentation if you have won a prize.
-We regret we are unable to post prizes after the event.
+We may not be able to post some prizes due to postal restrictions.